-Though the carat weight, the cut, and the clarity are all extremely important factors of the diamond quality, the color and intensity of the diamond are the most relevant characteristics with regards to the value of the stone.
+While the carat weight, cut, and the clarity are important factors to consider when purchasing a diamond, it is actually the color and intensity that play the most important role with regards to value and demand.

 The image shows the different intensity levels of Pink, Blue, and Green diamonds.

 From left to right: Faint, Very Light, Light, Fancy Light, Fancy, Fancy Intense, Fancy Vivid and Fancy Deep

 In general, diamonds are defined and appraised based upon four elements, also called the 4 Cs.
 The 4Cs stand for the Clarity, Color, Cut, and Carat, and all four of these aspects are crucial for understanding and determining the true value of a diamond.

 However, this way of evaluating diamonds is geared specifically toward colorless diamonds, where all 4 C’s are equally important.
 As mentioned previously, this is less so for color diamonds for the simple reason that the color factor of color diamonds is the most important ‘C’.

 Let us take a look at Fancy Color Diamonds, their color, and why it has such power over the remaining 3 Cs.

 The term Fancy Color Diamonds refers to natural diamonds which exhibit any sort of color.
 A diamond is actually a geographical element that is made of carbon in a crystal lattice structure that is formed millions of miles under the Earth’s surface.
 All diamonds are rare, but those gifted with unusual color tones are even rarer, and for the most part, far more valuable.